-The German Association for Data Protection has set itself the task of advising companies in all aspects of data protection and providing external data protection officers.
+The German Association for Data Protection (from Dachau near Munich) has set itself the task of advising companies in all aspects of data protection and providing external data protection officers.
 We develop concepts to implement the data security and protection of personal data in medium-sized companies and corporations.

 External Data Protection Officer

 Our expertise in the fields of the German and European data protection law allows us to support companies from different industries as external data protection officers.
 Our employees help you to implement the requirements of the data protection regulations and the Charta of Fundamental Rights.

 We help our clients to ensure compliance with data protection regulations and the supranational requirements of the European Union.
 We believe that data protection is to be considered a specific part of the quality management.

 Compliance with data protection requirements creates trust.
 Data security is observed, in particular, by one’s own employees.
 Companies may clearly distinguish themselves from competitors by actively adhering to data protection.Find out more